flp-ads/flp-ads/README.md

 Driven by the idea of creating solutions through software, I decided to specialize in web development in hopes of creating solutions to problems.
 Today I am a teaching facilitator at Kenzie Academy Brasil, which has driven my growth not only in the technical area, but also in softskills.

-- :seedling: I'm currently learning Nest and AWS services.
+- :seedling: I'm currently learning AWS services.

 <div align="center">
   <a href="https://github.com/flp-ads">